r3cla/LeftClick/README.md

 # LeftClick / MyClicker

-A lightweight auto left clicker with variable intervals between clicks, based on the autoclicker feature in rsclient by Gary's Hood.
+A lightweight auto left clicker with variable intervals between clicks, based on the autoclicker feature in [resclient by Gary's Hood](https://www.garyshood.com/rsclient/ "resclient by Gary's Hood").

 ## Features
 - Set fixed click intervals (seconds and milliseconds)